Policies and Procedures

 I got a D in my ENGL 101 course.
 Why do I have to retake it if a D is a passing grade?

 At Stetson University, a D indicates performance that is below expectations.
-Because the writing requirement is so important to your success at Stetson University, we have set the bar a little higher: a D, while technically passing, does not demonstrate essential competency and will not satisfy the writing requirement.
+Because writing is so important to your success at Stetson University, we have set the bar a little higher: a D, while technically passing, does not demonstrate essential competency and will not satisfy the writing requirement.
 Only course grades of C or above will fulfill this requirement.

 If I have to retake ENGL 101, does that count as my course retake option?